jenciso/newblog/content/blog/deploy-nginx-container-nginx/index.md

 Once the configuration has been defined we need to create an execution plan.
 Terraform describes the actions required to achieve the desired state.
 The plan can be saved using -out.
 We'll apply the execution plan in the next step.

-First at all:
+Before we need to initialize our project

 ```shell
 terraform init
 ```

-Now, to create a plan, use the CLI
+And the we could create our terraform plan

 ```shell
 terraform plan -out config.tfplan